-Broken nails are often treated by cleaning and bandaging the wound.
+Broken nails can be treated by cleaning and bandaging the wound.
 Vets may prescribe antibiotics or pain medication to combat infection and relieve pain.

 How can I prevent my dog from breaking their nails?

-Proper nail grooming is important, as short and trim nails are less likely to snag on objects, causing splitting or breaking.
+Regular nail trims are the best way to keep dogs from breaking their nails.
+Short and trim nails are less likely to snag on objects, causing splitting or breaking.